AhmedAli-Mohamed/Master-Embedded-System/Frist-Term/unit4 Data_Structure/lesson 1/LinkedList/Readme.md

 # student DataBase using  LinkedList
-### you can see a tutual explanation of project on https://drive.google.com/drive/folders/10mPLUo8kaPSR8gUEcFm6hbnGnmQgSwfy
+### you can see a tutorial explanation of project on https://drive.google.com/drive/folders/10mPLUo8kaPSR8gUEcFm6hbnGnmQgSwfy

 ## function used in project :